bneil/bneil.github.io/content/about.md

 ---------------------------
 ![imerror](/images/error-avatar.jpg)

-My name is Benjamin Neil, a polyglot engineer in Colorado.
+My name is Ben Neil, a polyglot engineer.
 I have had the privilege to work the past eleven years making websites, services, documentation and tools for amazing companies.

 I'm obsessed with technology and programming - mainy linux, hypervisors, containers, unikernels,